bevyengine/bevy-website/release-content/0.15/release-notes/14791_Required_Components.md

 #### Lights

 The light port involved no major changes to the component structure.
-All of the spatial light types (`PointLight`, `DirectionalLight`, `SpotLight`) now require `Transform`, and `Visibility`.
-And each light component requires the relevant light-specific configuration components (ex: `PointLight` requires `CubemapFrusta` and `CubemapVisibleEntities`).
+All of the spatial light types (`PointLight`, `DirectionalLight`, `SpotLight`) now require `Transform` and `Visibility`, and each light component requires the relevant light-specific configuration components (ex: `PointLight` requires `CubemapFrusta` and `CubemapVisibleEntities`).

 Spawning a light of a given type is now as simple as: